Content Accuracy and Quality Aware Resource Allocation Based on LP-Guided DRL for ISAC-Driven AIGC Networks: Conclusion and Discussion

 Considering the imperfect content accuracy in ISAC-based AIGC networks caused by inaccurate sensing input and the inherent AEG during the generating process, this paper proposed a content accuracy and quality aware service metric CAQA.
 Based on CAQA, a joint sensing, generating, and communication resource allocation problem (CAQA-AIGC) was formulated, aiming to maximize average CAQA (AvgCAQA).
 To solve this problem with low complexity, the LPDRL-F algorithm was proposed.
-Compared with existing DRL-based and GDM-based algorithms, LPDRL-F achieves over 14\% improvement in AvgCAQA by operating in a smaller and more targeted solution space.
+Compared with existing DRL-based and GDM-based algorithms, LPDRL-F achieves over 10\% improvement in AvgCAQA by operating in a smaller and more targeted solution space.
 Moreover, compared to the CGQ-only oriented scheme, the proposed CAQA-AIGC with LPDRL can improve AvgCAQA by over 50\%.
 This study demonstrates that in practical ISAC-based AIGC networks with imperfect content accuracy caused by inaccurate sensing and AEG, CAQA can serve as an effective performance metric to guide multi-domain resource co-optimization (sensing, computing, and communication), thereby enhancing the overall service quality of generated content.
-Future work will focus on a more practical ISAC-based AIGC networks with collaborative sensing among multiple ISAC devices and coordinated generation across multiple AIGC-enabled edge computing nodes.